-Three Postdoctoral Fellow Positions in Multi-Modal Brain Imaging of Focal Dystonia
+Postdoctoral Fellow Positions in Multi-Modal Brain Imaging, Machine Learning, and Neural Modeling

-(I) An NIH-funded postdoctoral fellow position is available to study brain abnormalities across different forms of task-specific focal dystonia using a combination of structural and functional neuroimaging techniques and clinico-behavioral neurotesting.
+(III) Abnormalities of brain activation and neural network across different forms of task-specific focal dystonias using a combination of structural and functional neuroimaging techniques, genetic analysis, and clinico-behavioral neurotesting.

 Qualifications and Skills

-- Ability to work effectively independently and collaborate on projects with multiple investigators.
+- Ability to work effectively both independently and in collaboration with multiple investigators

-Full-time, temporary, 1-year initial contract, renewable annually contingent upon performance.
+Full-time, 1-year initial contract, renewable annually contingent upon performance.